Sarii4/ciba-coworking-back/README.md

 Open a Pull Request: Once you've pushed the changes, open a Pull Request on GitHub to get them reviewed and merged.

-🙏🏼 Farewell
-Thank you for using and contributing to the Coworking Reservation System at La CIBA.
-Your input helps foster a collaborative and innovative workspace, promoting equal opportunities for all.